Palliative Care I: Serious Illness, Disease Progression, and Quality of Life

 bc continuing education

-A refund (less $70 administrative costs) is provided only if a cancellation is requested in writing (or by e-mail to firstname.lastname@example.org) four weeks prior to the start of the course.
-No refunds will be made for cancellations requested after that date or for no-shows.
+Requests for cancellations and refunds are accepted in only in writing (email: email@example.com) at least four weeks prior to the start of the course.
+A refund is provided (less a $75 administrative fee per course).
+No refunds will be made for cancellations requested within four weeks of the start date of the course or for no-shows.

 This page links to PDF files.
 Use this link to download Adobe Reader if needed.